questdb/documentation/clients/ingest-go.md

 QuestDB's underlying ILP protocol sends timestamps to QuestDB without a name.

-If your table has been created beforehand, the designated timestamp will be correctly assigned based on the information provided using `at`.
+If your table has been created beforehand, the designated timestamp will be correctly assigned based on the information provided using `At`.
 But if your table does not exist, it will be automatically created and the timestamp column will be named `timestamp`.
 To use a custom name, say `my_ts`, pre-create the table with the desired timestamp column name: